Reflections on General Convention

 The possible actions for those resolutions are:

-Concur, Adopt – both houses agree with the resolution and will enact its mandate
+Concur, Adopt – both houses agree with the

 Concur-Discharge – the matter may have been dealt with in another resolution